Eating Disorders in Older Adults

 Some may argue that older adults are less likely to seek help and continue to battle their symptoms because they don’t want to burden family members or caregivers.
 Others believe that older individuals have less motivation to heal themselves.
 As quoted in an article published in Medical News Today, some older individuals may not try to fight their EDs because they have fewer motivations or goals for the future.
 Others might already see themselves in an “end-of-life” phase and they don’t want to put in the work or burden their families if they are nearing the end of their lives.

 Seeking treatment for this mental disorder that has such an immense impact on a person’s physical health could actually help older adults live longer, more fulfilled lives, no matter where they are in their life.
 Eating disorders—especially in older adults with weakened immune systems, bone structures, and other weakened bodily systems—can, and likely will, lead to further health complications.
-Obesity caused by BED can lead to heart disease, diabetes, hypertension and other related issues.
+Health risks associated with BED include heart disease, diabetes, hypertension and other related issues.
 On the other hand, anorexia can bring about arrhythmia, bone loss (which can develop into osteoporosis), anemia, and even heart failure.

 Treatment for those who need it most